tailscale/terraform-provider-tailscale/docs/resources/dns_search_paths.md

 page_title: "tailscale_dns_search_paths Resource - terraform-provider-tailscale"
 subcategory: ""
 description: |-
-  The dns_nameservers resource allows you to configure DNS nameservers for your Tailscale network.
+  The dns_search_paths resource allows you to configure DNS search paths for your Tailscale network.
 See https://tailscale.com/kb/1054/dns for more information.
 ---

 # tailscale_dns_search_paths (Resource)

-The dns_nameservers resource allows you to configure DNS nameservers for your Tailscale network.
+The dns_search_paths resource allows you to configure DNS search paths for your Tailscale network.
 See https://tailscale.com/kb/1054/dns for more information.

 ## Example Usage